KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 ```
 > **注释**
 > It is important to understand that the value of a variable expressed in this form does not get substituted automatically.
-> The expansion of these expressions happens on-demand later (e.g. usually when a function that makes reference to the variable executes).
+> The expansion of these expressions happens on-demand later (例如 usually when a function that makes reference to the variable executes).
 This behavior ensures that the values are most appropriate for the context in which they are finally used.
 On the rare occasion that you do need the variable expression to be expanded immediately, you can use the := operator instead of = when you make the assignment, but this is not generally needed.
-+ Quote All Assignments ("value"): Use double quotes around values in all variable assignments (e.g. "value").
++ Quote All Assignments ("value"): Use double quotes around values in all variable assignments (例如 "value").
 Following is an example:

      VAR1 = "${OTHERVAR}"
      VAR2 = "The version is ${PV}"